cymfc3s/citymaps/README.md

 {city}_{theme}_{YYYYMMDD_HHMMSS}.svg
 ```

-## Fusion 360 Import Settings
+## Fusion Import Settings

-When importing SVG into Fusion 360:
+When importing SVG into Fusion:

 1. **Units**: Check that units match (the SVG uses points, scale as needed)
 2. **Origin**: Place at origin (0,0) for easier manipulation